nextauthjs/next-auth/www/docs/schemas/adapters.md

 export default (req, res) => NextAuth(req, res, options)
 ```

-Below you will find a suggested `schema.prisma` file.
-This is pretty much set in stone if you want to use Prisma.

-Suggested `schema.prisma` file:
+You should use a `schema.prisma` file similar to this one:

 ```
 datasource sqlite {